-Evan's web and web-related design beginnings started in his bedroom in the family home where having built his first computer, he taught himself HTML markup with the aid of an 'Idiot's Guide to HTML' book and a 30-day-free-trial piece of software.
+Evan's web and web-related design beginnings started in his bedroom in the family home where having built his first computer, he taught himself HTML markup with the aid of an 'Idiot's Guide to HTML' book and free 30-day-trial software.
 Less than 30 days later, Evan had his own hand-coded website hosted on Geocities (those were the days).
-Evan's exposure to web 'design' per se came via formal education - in what was then called 'multimedia' (Dip. in Multimedia).
-He learned most however, while on-the-job.
+Evan's exposure to web 'design' per se came via formal education - in what was then called 'multimedia' (Dip. in Multimedia) and later, learning much while on-the-job.

-Evan's early work saw him designing microsites, email newsletters and banners.
-These days Evan Designs anything from static HTML sites, CMS sites, back-end heavy sites, those driven by multiple micro-services and complex multi-user permissions-based responsive web apps for small and large screen devices.
-He's worked both in-house for small and large companies and agency-side for creative and advertising agencies.
-His experience has seen him working with different personalities, people and roles at all levels of a given organisation.
+Evan has designed everything from simple HTML sites, CMS sites, back-end heavy sites, those driven by multiple micro-services, complex multi-user permissions-based responsive web apps for small and large screen devices and more.
+Having worked in both in-house for small and large companies and agency-side for creative and advertising agencies, Evan's experience has seen him working with different personalities, people and roles at all levels of a given organisation.
 Evan's evolution to Product Designer (research + UX design + visual design) came about organically via way of his varied career.

-Currently, Evan runs OldWorld Creative Ltd. designing solutions for various clients.
-Most recently a UX-lead financial services transformation solution for a large business and commercial banking client in London, as well as the purchase journey UX of a US-based ecommerce company.
+Currently, Evan runs OldWorld Creative Ltd. designing solutions for various clients - most recently a UX-led financial services transformation solution for a large business and commercial banking client in London, as well as the purchase journey UX of a US-based ecommerce company.

 - Financial services (commercial banking / business banking)